swiftlang/swift-evolution/proposals/0258-property-wrappers.md

     ```

-2. Via a value of the property delegate type, by placing the initializer
+2. Via a value of the property wrapper type, by placing the initializer
-   arguments after the property delegate type:
+   arguments after the property wrapper type:

     ```swift
     var addressOfInt: UnsafePointer<Int> = ...